kevinl94303/kevins-messing-around/ds-rollingupdate.md

 # Updating Tag Without Changing the Docker Compose File

-Be advised that kubectl apply, when applied to a dockercompose file which is pulling an image from a tag, will not register wwhen that tag has been updated.
-E.G. if the image is referenced through myuser/myrepo:latest, updating latest and reapplying the dockercompose will not cause the latest image to be pulled.
+Be advised that rolling updates, when applied to a dockercompose file which is pulling an image from a tag, will not register when that tag has been updated.
+E.G. if the image is referenced through myuser/myrepo:latest, updating latest and will not cause the latest image to be pulled, even when kubectl set image or kubectl apply are run.